 Most bites and stings are a nuisance rather than a serious threat to health.
 However, there are exceptions to this.
-See separate leaflet called Insect Bites and Stings and separate leaflet called Dealing with Insect Stings.
+See separate leaflet called Insect Bites and Stings.
 Insect repellent will help protect you from many bites and stings.

 - Venomous bites.
 Make yourself aware of the biting animals that you could encounter on your travels.
 Find out what you should do if you are bitten.
 Don't panic - seek help urgently, as you may need antivenom or other supportive treatment.
 Remember that most venomous bites and stings are not lethal, as most are designed to disable smaller animals than you.

 - Infected bites.
 A bite is a 'dirty' puncture wound and even a tiny insect bite can become infected.
 If redness around a bite continues to increase on the second and third day then it may be infected.

 - Diseases acquired from insect bites.
 In addition to malaria there are many other insect and arthropod-borne diseases.
 These include yellow fever, dengue fever, Zika virus, chikungunya fever, West Nile virus and Japanese encephalitis.
 Be aware of what the risks are where you are travelling and seek advice if you develop symptoms.
 The best prevention for the avoidance of mosquito-borne diseases against which there is no vaccine is the avoidance of bites.